zerocracy/zerocracy.github.io/_posts/2019/05/2019-05-22-tech-audits.md

 rates.
 To get the actual rate, take one of their rates from the table and double it: Zerocracy and the auditor split the fee 50/50.
 Pick them from the top of the table, the best auditors have the highest reputation score.
+One hour will cost you approximately
+$160.

 You will have to provide us the access to your source code, requirements documentation, continuous integration environment,